Sample Data Management Plan for Depositing Data with ICPSR

 Designated Archive – The research data from this project will be deposited with the digital repository of the Inter-university Consortium for Political and Social Research (ICPSR) to ensure that the research community has long-term access to the data.
 The integrated data management plan proposed leverages capabilities of ICPSR and its trained archival staff.

 Access and Sharing – ICPSR will make the research data from this project available to the broader social science research community.
 Public-use data files: These files, in which direct and indirect identifiers have been removed to minimize disclosure risk, may be accessed directly through the ICPSR website.
-After agreeing to Terms of Use, users with an ICPSR MyData account and an authorized IP address from a member institution may download the data, and non-members may purchase the files.
+After agreeing to Terms of Use, users with an ICPSR Researcher Passport account and an authorized IP address from a member institution may download the data, and non-members may purchase the files.
 Restricted-use data files: These files are distributed in those cases when removing potentially identifying information would significantly impair the analytic potential of the data.
 Users (and their institutions) must apply for these files, create data security plans, and agree to other access controls.
 Timeliness: The research data from this project will be supplied to ICPSR before the end of the project so that any issues surrounding the usability of the data can be resolved.
 Delayed dissemination may be possible.
 The Delayed Dissemination Policy allows for data to be deposited but not disseminated for an agreed-upon period of time (typically one year).

 Selection and Retention – ICPSR will archive the full dataset and its documentation for the long term, supporting the data through changing technologies, new media, and data formats.